- Application Deadline: Current UM students: January 15 recommended for fall term, but applications will be considered through June 30.

 - Master of Urban and Regional Planning/Master of Architecture

-- Master of Urban and Regional Planning/Business Administration
+- Master of Urban and Regional Planning/Master of Business Administration

 - Master of Urban and Regional Planning/Doctor of Jurisprudence

-- Master of Urban and Regional Planning/Natural Resources and Environment
+- Master of Urban and Regional Planning/Master of Science - School for Environment and Sustainability

 Common Student-Initiated Dual Degrees